MennaRamadan/angular-recipe-shopping-list-complete-app/README.md

 adding new FornArray in reactive forms
 Using Reactive form approach
 Using Firebase,
-sperating Recipes, Shopping list route and module files
+sperating Recipes, Shopping list route and module files, Dealing with shared Module,
+Dealing with core modulw to add services